spack/spack/lib/spack/docs/spack_workflows.rst

                 '-DUSE_UDUNITS2=%s' % ('YES' if '+udunits2' in spec else 'NO'),
                 '-DUSE_GTEST=%s' % ('YES' if '+googletest' in spec else 'NO')]

-This package is a standard Spack package that can be used to install ``ibmisc`` in a production environment.
+This is a standard Spack package that can be used to install ``ibmisc`` in a production environment.
 The list of dependencies in the Spack package will generally be a repeat of the list of CMake dependencies.
 This package also has some features that allow it to be